klutometis/gpt-virtual-backgrounds/README.md

 # GPT Virtual Backgrounds

-Generate some virtual backgrounds using GPT for spicing up your meetings a little bit.
+Generate a virtual background using GPT for spicing up your meetings a little bit.

 ## Running